onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 it will afect everything! - "will will affect ..." - "EVERYTHING!"

 pagerank 2.0 - source rank - who and how determines the weights?

-Is interest rate a fundamental parameter?
-No!
-Its the paradigm, stupid!

 growth redefined - growth in numbers